Theodore-Gercken/LibertyBot/ReadMe.md

 # LibertyBot
 LibertyBot is a community service project created by Theodore Gercken for libertarian discord servers.
-It is privacy focused, requiring no perms or data storing.
-It is the ultimate LP application with features to tie the libertarian internet community together on Discord.
+The first version provided free access to libertarian informational commands that can make any libertarian discord server stand out to anyone who wanted to use it!
+You can Invite LibertyBot here (the first version).

+# LibertyBot 2.0
+In addition, LibertyBot 2.0 is currently under Beta Development.
+LibertyBot 2.0 will consist of an upgraded generic application that will be free to use and custom applications that will cost $3 a month (strictly for hosting costs) that will integrate custom server management features (such as a starboard, logging, Twitter account following, reaction roles, etc.).
+You can request a custom application from Theodore Gercken at t.gercken@lpac.us.

+View the open-sourced code here: [https://github.com/Theodore-Gercken/LibertyBot](https://github.com/Theodore-Gercken/LibertyBot)

 # Usage
 Use the prefix `-` before any commands. (ex: `-events` for events).

 Information on how to get started can be found through the `-info` command.

-# Invites
-Invite LibertyBot through the bot website: https://top.gg/bot/853455948848300043

 # Donate
-Hosting LibertyBot 24/7 costs $8 a month, so if you want to help out to make sure it keeps existing as a free resource for everyone, feel free to donate to the patreon.
-Any money in excess of what is needed to host LibertyBot will be donated to the Libertarian Youth Caucus or the Frontier Project. https://www.patreon.com/libertybot
+Making LibertyBot available to everyone 24/7 costs money, so if you want to help out to make sure it keeps existing, feel free to donate to the patreon! [https://www.patreon.com/libertybot](https://www.patreon.com/libertybot)

 # Issues & Contact
-If you have any feature suggestions please contact Theodore Gercken at contact.theodoregercken@gmail.com!
+If you have any feature suggestions please contact Theodore Gercken at [t.gercken@lpac.us!](mailto:t.gercken@lpac.us)